amitrajaraman/notes/hs-101/macro.md

 Any policy aimed at lowering the natural rate of unemployment should either reduce the rate of job separation $$s$$ or increase the rate of job finding $$f$$.

 The two main reasons for unemployment are _job search_ and _wage rigidity_.
+Job search is the process of matching workers with appropriate jobs.

-_Efficiency-wage_ theories propose another cause of wage rigidity.
+_Efficiency-wage theories_ propose another cause of wage rigidity.
 They claim that high wages make workers more productive.
 There are four theories related to this:

 * An increase in wage allows workers to get a more nutritious diet, which increases productivity.
 They can pay more than the equilibrium wage to maintain a healthy workforce.
 This is mostly relevant in developing countries.
 * Higher wage increases the workers' incentive to stay with the firm, which decreases hiring/training costs.